napari/napari.github.io/gallery.md

 ![image](./assets/gallery/smFISH.gif)

-This examples shows some image-based transcriptomics data analyzed with the [starfish tool](https://spacetx-starfish.readthedocs.io/en/latest/).
+This example shows some image-based transcriptomics data analyzed with the [starfish tool](https://spacetx-starfish.readthedocs.io/en/latest/).
 Each spot in the image corresponds to an mRNA molecule.
 The bottom `Image` layer is the raw image data.
 The middle `Image` layer is the raw data after a learnt deconvolution,